Risks and causes

 Salivary gland cancer is a very rare cancer.
-About 720 people are diagnosed with salivary gland cancer in the UK every year.
+Around 720 people are diagnosed with salivary gland cancer in the UK every year.
 It is slightly more common in men than women.
-The number of people getting salivary cancer has remained stable in recent years.

 We don’t know what causes salivary gland cancer but several factors can increase your risk.